-In 1999 a Committee was established to examine the fundamentals of the scheme, including the scheme’s design, affordability and role of the Government.
-The Committee also reviewed the scheme in accordance with National Competition Policy requirements.
-The CTP Review was presented to the Government in November 1999.
+In 1999, a committee was established to examine the fundamentals of the scheme, including the scheme’s design, affordability and the role of the government.
+The committee also reviewed the scheme in accordance with National Competition Policy requirements.
+The CTP Review was presented to the government in November 1999.

-The Recommendations of the Review Committee were introduced to the scheme with the commencement of the Motor Accident Insurance Amendment Act 2000.
+The recommendations of the review committee were incorporated into the scheme with the commencement of the Motor Accident Insurance Amendment Act 2000.

 A significant change to the scheme was the way in which premiums were determined.
-Prior to 1 October 2000, premiums were set by regulation following recommendations by MAIC to the Government, and motorists paid the same premium regardless of their insurer.
-However, the scheme changes adopted following the Review introduced price competition to CTP in Queensland.
-Since 1 October 2000, insurers have operated in a competitive market, and determine premiums within a range set by the Commission (See Premium Information).
+Before 1 October 2000, premiums were set by regulation following recommendations by MAIC to the government, and motorists paid the same premium regardless of their insurer.
+However, the scheme changes adopted following the review introduced price competition to CTP insurance in Queensland.
+Since 1 October 2000, insurers have operated in a competitive market and determined premiums within a range set by MAIC.

 The Civil Liability Act 2003 (CLA) was introduced together with other reforms in response to difficulties experienced by the community in obtaining affordable liability insurance.
-Of particular relevance to the CTP scheme, the CLA introduced a new method for assessing general damages – the Injury Scale Values.
+Of particular relevance to the CTP insurance scheme, the CLA introduced a new method for assessing general damages, through injury scale values.